Konrad Hirschfeld: Medical career

 Hirschfeld was appointed house surgeon in 1931 at the London Hospital and obtained his FRCS in 1932.
 He went on to be surgical registrar and first assistant at the London.
 He worked with colleagues Henry Souttar, James Walton and Hugh Cairns.
 He subsequently worked at the Brompton Hospital with Tudor Edwards and Price Thomas for almost two years.
 Hirschfeld returned to Australia and was appointed junior surgeon to the Royal Brisbane Hospital in 1938.
 His special interest was thoracic surgery and he continued as surgeon in this specialisation until his retirement in 1964.
 He married Brigid Cooney from Ireland in 1939.

 War service

-Hirschfeld served as specialist in the Australian Imperial Force (AIF) between 1941-1946.
+Hirschfeld served as specialist in the Australian Imperial Force (AIF) between 1941 and 1946.

 Later career

 Hirschfeld conducted the first successful pneumonectomy and oesophagectomy surgeries in Queensland.
 Hirschfeld was honoured with a Master of Arts from the University of Queensland in 1965 and a doctorate of surgery in 1982.
 He was active member of the University of Queensland serving in teaching roles.
 He was a dedicated medical historian and curated the Royal Brisbane Hospital's medical museum which collected many old surgical instruments and other medical equipment.
-He was interested in military footwear and was the official advisor of the Pacific Island Regiment from 1958-1962 on this topic.
-He was on the University of Queensland Senate from 1966-1986.
+He was interested in military footwear and was the official advisor of the Pacific Island Regiment from 1958 to 1962 on this topic.
+He was on the University of Queensland Senate from 1966 to 1986.